 Decorating a Christmas tree usually involves spools of electric Christmas lights, store-bought and homemade ornaments, with a star or angel resting at the top.
+All this happens before those Christmas Gifts show up from that special delivery person.
 Yet these traditions are a result of modern conveniences.
 When Christmas Trees first rose to prominence in the United States, they were often decorated with fruits and other items.
 From this, a tradition of stringing popcorn and cranberries into a garland that wrapped around the tree was born.

 So the question is – why was fruit originally put on the tree?
 Here’s a little Christmas tree history.